oxidecomputer/hubris/drv/sprot-api/README.md

 It should be assumed that units shipped from a factory will have some initial working version of firmware and configuration installed.
 However, it may be that a system shipped is not be put into service for a significant amount of time.

-An extreme example would be a unit set aside by a customer as a spare that is not racked until several firmware releases have already been deployed.
-The outdated firmware on such a spare needs to be brought into compliance with the current rack release before it can participate in production workflows.
-The customer must be able to perform any updates with normal firmware update workflows.

-Oxide would like to retain some ability to have interface breaking releases without carrying an undue backwards compatibility burden.
-For example, when some API or protocol has been found to be fundamentally flawed, or other meaningful improvements necessitate abandoning old message formats, it should only be necessary to maintain compatibility with the original firmware update interface that enables RoT and SP updates over a management network.
-After that point, new update mechanisms could be used and old ones could be retired.
+Such a system may have missed many important updates, some which may knowingly or unknowingly break various management interfaces with respect to an old implementation.

+There is a conflict between maintaining backward compatibility with everything previously released and shipping what is thought to be the best implementation.
+The burden of backwards compatibility amplifies the test matrix exponentially, bloats code, and makes maintenance increasingly difficult.
+If one is able to enforce version N across the entire rack, or N and N-1 during transition, that burden is minimized.

+The ability to discard or fix other interfaces remains if low-level update interfaces are maintained.
+Low-level update interfaces can be changed, but may require maintaining multiple implementations for each incompatible version or upgrading through a strict series of releases in order to arrive at a currently supported release.
+To be avoided are cases where field service or RMA service is required to bring a unit into conformance.

-Oxide would like to be able to re-key or otherwise update security-related mechanisms and policies.
-This goal is largely orthogonal to SP/RoT firmware update, and may be available via DICE at boot.
-But any scheme that assumes proper keying before being operational may not be available at the earliest stages of boot or when a system requires re-keying.
+One would also like to be able to re-key or otherwise update security-related mechanisms and policies.
+Such capabilities would be enabled by the firmware that is installed and are outside the scope of this document.

-  Expect that Oxide will have a facility at some point that has sleds keyed for development, production, and RMA, if only to develop the associated workflows.
-A sled placed in the wrong rack should be easily identifiable so that it can be returned to its proper location without disturbing its non-volatile state.

-Due to resource constraints, these goals are harder to meet at the lowest layers of the stack and the SP/RoT communications protocol is a small part of that solution, not the entire answer.

-In order to support the larger goals above, the SP/RoT link's base level requirements are that it:

-  1)  Is reliable.
+From experience with large-fleet root of trust updates, it is important to have some unsecured information available when things go wrong.

+If higher-level messages carried by the SP to RoT communications are allowed to change, then the base-level should still be able to provide information needed to determine what updates are necessary.
+Namely, any version or communications parameters needed to perform an update.
+One still needs to use proper attestation to verify this unsecured information.
+But in cases where, perhaps, the right keys aren't installed, or an installation has been botched but an automated update is still possible, there is some information to get started with.

-  2)  Can report basic facts needed to test and drive towards compliance, e.g.:
+  1)  Can report basic facts needed to test and drive towards compliance, e.g.:
       1)  LPC55 version information (part number, ROM CRC)
-      2)  Current Oxide firmware version(s)
+      2)  Current running version.
       3)  Serial number or other unique instance identifier.
-      4)  Communications parameters (buffer sizes, max CLK speed, max burst size)
+      4)  Communications parameters (buffer sizes, max CLK speed, FIFO depth)
       5)  Current boot policy (e.g. A/B image selection, FW update state machine state)
       6)  Key ID(s) of trusted keys.
       7)  Key ID(s) of own keys.
-  7)  Can support delivery of a properly signed firmware blob for installation.
+  2)  Reliably deliver a properly signed firmware blob for installation.
-  8)  Can transport alternate protocols if they become available.
+  3)  Can transport alternate protocols if they become available.

-Some of these items may be sufficiently supported by other means, such as Sprockets and DICE.
-But when things go wrong with secured communications, this sort of basic information is needed to support automated diagnosis and repairs.
+Some of these items may be sufficiently supported by other stable APIs, such as those offered by the Update Server, Sprockets and DICE.
+Those APIs, or portions of APIs that are to be considered part of the stable update capability must be identified as such.

 ## Protocol